google/earthengine-community/tutorials/introduction-to-dynamic-world-pt-1/index.md

   'built', 'bare', 'snow_and_ice'
 ];

-// Select probability bands
+// Select probability bands.
 var probabilityCol = dw.select(probabilityBands);

 // Create an image with the average pixel-wise probability
-// of each class across the time-period var meanProbability = probabilityCol.reduce(ee.Reducer.mean());
+// of each class across the time-period. var meanProbability = probabilityCol.reduce(ee.Reducer.mean());
 ```